wp-plugins/youtube-channel/readme.txt

 I could not to find widget with link to channel and thumbnail instead of video object, so I made this one.

+= I set more thano one items to fetch, but only one video is displayed.
+How to fix this? =

+Currently YTC can display only one video per time.
+Option `Items to fetch` us used for calculating what random video from channel or playlist to get as limit of videos of which random is calculated.

+= How to get playlist ID? =

+Playlist ID can be manualy extracted from YouTube playlist URL.
+Part of strings after `&list=` that begins with uppercase letters `PL` represent playlist ID.

+Since version 1.3.1 you can paste full YouTube playlist URL and ID will be automaticaly extracted.

+= How to force embeding 320p video with better audio quality? =

+YouTube provide 320p videos if height of embeded video is set to 320 or more.
+If you use small YTC video size, 240p will be loaded instead.

 == Changelog ==
+= 1.3.1 =
+* Add support for playlist full URL
+* Fixed no random video for playlist

 = 1.3 =
 * Fixed z-index problem with flash and iframe object
 * Add option to try to fix 'No items' error